YouMingYeh/ai-linebot/README.md

 2. You can either:

-   - Update your `.env` file with the correct database URL for Docker Compose: `postgresql://linebot:password@postgres:5432/linebot`, or
+   - Update your `.env` file with the correct database URL for Docker Compose, or
    - Let the `init:env` script configure everything for you with Docker Compose deployment in mind

 3. Run: